Alarksharma15/agri-chat-bot/README.md

 # 農業アドバイザー (Agriculture Advisor Chatbot)

-A Next.js-based Japanese voice-enabled weather chatbot that provides AI-powered agricultural advice using Groq's Llama 3.3 70B and OpenWeather API.
+A Next.js-based conversational chatbot with Japanese voice support that provides AI-powered agricultural advice using Groq's Llama 3.3 70B and OpenWeather API.

 ## Features

+- 💬 **Conversational Interface**: Natural chat experience - just ask about weather in any city
 - 🎤 **Japanese Voice Input**: Record your questions in Japanese using the browser's MediaRecorder API
+- ⌨️ **Text Input**: Type your questions in Japanese or English
+- 🌍 **Automatic Location Detection**: Bot extracts city names from your questions automatically
-- 🌤️ **Real-time Weather Data**: Get current weather and 5-day forecasts from OpenWeather API
+- 🌤️ **Real-time Weather**: Fetches current weather and 5-day forecasts from OpenWeather API
-- 🤖 **AI-Powered Advice**: Receive contextual agricultural recommendations from Llama 3.3 70B
+- 🤖 **AI-Powered Advice**: Contextual agricultural recommendations from Llama 3.3 70B
-- 🌾 **Agriculture Focus**: Get suggestions for farming, crop management, irrigation, and planting schedules
+- 🌾 **Agriculture Focus**: Specialized advice for farming, crop management, irrigation, and planting
+- 🌐 **Bilingual UI**: Toggle between Japanese and English interface languages
 - 📱 **Responsive Design**: Works seamlessly on desktop and mobile devices
 - 🌓 **Dark Mode**: Automatic dark mode support based on system preferences

+## How It Works

+1. **User asks naturally**: "What's the weather in Tokyo?" or "京都の天気はどうですか？"
+2. **Bot extracts location**: Automatically detects "Tokyo" or "京都" from your question
+3. **Fetches weather**: Gets real-time weather data if it's a weather-related query
+4. **AI responds**: Provides agricultural advice based on weather conditions

 ## Tech Stack